A Monbebe’s take on Monsta X’s latest album, Take.2: We Are Here.

 If you haven’t bought the album, you can find it on iTunes.
 Otherwise, you can listen to it on Spotify.

 A Creative Writing and English Literature graduate from London living her best life.
-Enjoys most things about Korean culture, especially food, beauty and Monsta X.
+UKP's resident Monbebe with a love for all things Korean - especially food and beauty.

 For writing enquiries, contact @aremas.x on Instagram, firstname.lastname@example.org or email@example.com